 This exercise works your legs and hips along with your quads and glutes.
 What you need to do is jump from the tire in a super fast manner.
 This will make you more agile and you can put this explosiveness into other sports activities.

 Face the tire and then place your left foot on it.
 Use this foundation to push off the step.
 Push through your heel to jump up vertically.
 While you explode in the air your legs will naturally meet again side by side; then switch your opposite leg to rest on the tire as soon as you come down.
 Land on the ball of your feet softly so that you can rev your body to jump high and explode again.

 The harsh summer sun might be winding down at you, but don’t just stay cooped up in your cabin and sip iced green tea!
 Come on, set it out in fresh air and feel like a beast as you tackle a mammoth tire.
+You might wonder how you can get there.
+And despite how complex it may sound, it isn’t rocket science.
+Everything relies on a clear purpose.
+Combine these tires with the best barbell for home gym and you’ll get even better results.
 You also have spaces for tire workouts at gym nowadays.
 But if you rather workout at your home, your backyard is good to go!
 Use this versatile piece of equipment to experiment with a variety of exercises.
 This is a great one for gaining power, strength, and conditioning.
 One, equipment, many uses, so what’s stopping you?

 A professional writer with over a decade of incessant writing skills.
 Her topics of interest and expertise range from psychology, to all sorts of disciplines such as science and news.